AdrienJaguenet/FreeTown/README.md

 *Destroy nature and expand civilization*

-(C) 2020 Adrien JAGUENET & Emil KOSZ
+(C) 2020 Adrien JAGUENET, Emil KOSZ & Jakub KOPAŃKO

 ### How do I run this game?